Custom objective function

 $$ residuals = [r_{0}, r_{1}, … , r_{n-1}], ~~~ r_{i} = \sqrt{e_{i}} - \sqrt{s_{i}} $$

-This is done by defining a custom residual function my_residuals.
-It calls fit_objective.evaluate(P) to run the simulation and store the intensity arrays, then retrieves them via fit_objective.flatSimData() and fit_objective.flatExpData() and applies sqrt before differencing.
-The custom function is then passed directly to lmfit.minimize.
+This is done by defining the residual function residuals.
+It runs the simulation, extracts simulate().intensities(), applies sqrt to both arrays, and returns the flattened difference.
+The function is then passed directly to lmfit.minimize.

 1